IBM-Cloud/collaboration/README.md

 Prerequisites
 ================================================================================

-In order to run this sample you need an Bluemix account.
+In order to run this sample you need a Bluemix account.
 [Sign up](https://console.ng.bluemix.net/registration/) if you don't have an account yet.

 If you want to modify the sample locally, make sure the following tools are installed and on your path.